-DNR is implementing the Nondomestic Wastewater to a Subsurface Soil Absorption System general permit it reissued in 2011.
+DNR continues to monitor the Nondomestic Wastewater to a Subsurface Soil Absorption System general permit it reissued in 2011; the general permit is in use at 25 sites.
 The requirements for requesting a permit, and for renewing permit coverage, revisit the setback requirements for changes due to new water supply wells during the previous permit period.
 The general permit is renewed every five years.
 The renewal process provides for identifying land use changes that may have occurred.
 This will serve as a check on groundwater and public health protection, and could also identify future concerns and permit needs.